 Current news articles found here.

-UCT Graduate School of Development Policy and Practice will be holding two executive short courses on Ethical Leadership and Public Accountability in 2017.
+UCT Graduate School of Development Policy and Practice will be launching an executive short course on Ethical Leadership and Public Accountability in 2018.

 GSDPP will be hosting presentations for the position of Lecturer in Development Policy and Practice (nGAP post) on 27 and 28 June 2017.
 The presentations are over two days and all are welcome to participate and give feedback to the selection committee.